Technology equals change

 Like medications, social media, is not going to fix all that ails you or your business.
 But, you won't know how much or how little it can help until you give it a try.
 To ensure growth and healing, you must be open to the possibilities.
 You must be willing to try something you consider unconventional.
 If you embrace the positives and respect the negatives, social media can be a great addition to your business strategy.
 But how will you know if you don't give it a try?

-Let me mention that I got the thought for this post speaking with Cliff from Exhibit nation.
+Let me mention that I got the thought for this post speaking with Lee from speed river moving.
 Thanks for that.
 I suppose you stumble upon ideas in unanticipated places.

 Posted in Law Post Date 03/26/2016